 I have a friend who claims she doesn’t cook, and yet every time I am at her house, she whips up something outrageously delicious, usually with an interesting twist on classic dishes.
 Take, for example, this braised cabbage with mushrooms and ham.

-This dish, also known as Solyanka (or Soljanka), is very popular in Russia and Germany, and it’s usually made with cabbage, a little bit of pickled cucumber (for saltiness), and a broth.
+This outrageously delicious cabbage stir-fry recipe is also known as Solyanka (or Soljanka).
+It is very popular in Russia and Germany, and it’s usually made with cabbage, a little bit of pickled cucumber (for saltiness), and a broth.
 Sometimes the meat is added, too.
 Well, my friend took this dish to a completely new level, by reducing the broth basically to zero and making it more like a stew, adding wild mushrooms and ham, and using only a very moderate amount of pickled cucumber to add just the right saltiness.
 She also used only about 2 tablespoons of tomato paste for color and to create a very subtle tomato flavor.
 Oh, my deliciousness!
 This has become my new comfort food and a favorite way to eat cabbage!
 Just take a look at this medley of veggies: can you smell the wild mushrooms infused with garlic flavor, tomato, cabbage, ham, and pickle flavors?!

 Because the vegetables here are cooked in a very little liquid, and simmered at a low temperature (without boiling), all the flavors mingle nicely, and what you get is a perfectly prepared stew!
-You can serve it as-is, or on top of rice or quinoa!
+You can serve this braised cabbage stir-fry (or Solyanka if you wish) as is, or on top of rice or quinoa!

 - 3 tablespoons olive oil

 - 1 onion , small, chopped